RackHD/docs/docs/monorail/microkernel.rst

     cd overlay

-Now add the files and directories that you want in the overlay, as well as all required files as detailed in the Required Files section below.
+Now add the files and directories that you want in the overlay, as well as all required files as detailed in the `Required Files`_ section.

 To package up the overlay, ensure that you are in the top level directory of the overlay.
 Then run: